birdybro/Screenshot_MiSTer/Readme.md

 This is just an idea to make a core that shows a screenshot from the MiSTer on the screen.
-Potentially using custom EXIF data with the video information from the debug output of the MiSTer from when the screenshot was made (would require a change in main and only screenshots taken using that hypothetical version of main would work).
+Potentially using custom EXIF data with the video information from the debug output of the MiSTer from when the screenshot was made (would require a change in main and only screenshots taken using that hypothetical version of main would work) as a way to determine the aspect ratio and resolution for scaling, etc...

+This would use the core level screenshots as inputs, not the scaled ones.